Bolivarian propaganda: International

 In The Rhetoric of Soft Power: Public Diplomacy in Global Contexts by Craig Hayden, it is explained that Venezuela is "well positioned to develop strategic communication programs, given its oil-related revenues" and that Venezuela "invested considerable resources" in order to "amplify the possibilities of the 'Bolivarian Revolution' for regional integration".
 The Bolivarian government would also use "supportive statements from allied regimes" while the such regimes would "routinely back each other up publicly, adding credence to their propaganda and jointly discrediting Western media outlets and unallied foreign governments in order to minimise the impact of future criticism".
 The Bolivarian government would also use the support of "heads of state and left-leaning international celebrities, such as Naomi Campbell, Danny Glover, and Sean Penn" for propaganda purposes.

 In 2001, the United States Assistant Secretary of State for Western Hemisphere Affairs, Peter F. Romero stated that "Bolivarian propaganda" of both Chávez and then defense secretary José Vicente Rangel was not just verbal, that there were "indications that the government of Chávez has supported violent indigenous movements in Bolivia, and in the case of Ecuador, military coup members" and called both individuals "professional agitators."

-In documents leaked from WikiLeaks, the United States government said that Hugo Chávez "conducted an array of state business and outreach to sympathizers during a six-country swing through Europe and North Africa" while visiting from May 10 to May 18, 2006.
-They said that in the countries Chávez visited, the "message, as usual, was anti-U.S., anti-capitalist, and anti-imperialist".
-After visiting with Pope Benedict XVI and being criticized by the pope over human rights, "Chavez and the Bolivarian propaganda machine spun the meeting as a new high in Venezuelan church-state relations".
-While visiting the Refounded Communist Party in Italy, Chávez said "that he would fix things up with Peru and Mexico once their current presidents had left office".
-After being criticized at the EU-Latam summit in Austria, Chávez created his own "alternate summit" including "3,500 youth leaders of socialist groups organized by the Hands Off Venezuela movement" with the help of the Bolivarian Peoples' Congress.

-Aruba

-According to Mary O'Grady, an editor of The Wall Street Journal, Venezuelan official Hugo Carvajal "had been sent [to Aruba] to become Venezuelan consul and spread Bolivarian propaganda".